sboehringer/ting/README.md

 # Configuration

-Change `tingm` to the folder location of the pen-mount on your OS, if needed (OpenSUSE (>= 15.0), Mac OS X are currently auto-detected).
+Change `tingm` to the folder location of the pen-mount on your OS, if needed (currently supported: OpenSUSE >= 15.0, Mac OS X).

 # Workflow